RazorBest/Chess-Engine-DucaPowr/README.md

 ### Engine Logic

 The main class of this program is `Engine`.
-It stores internally the board state and a move generator.
+It internally stores the board state and a move generator.

 Receiving a move from XBoard is done through the `userMove()` method.
 It updates the board state at every move.

-A move is chosen from a pool of generated moves randomly, for now.
+A move is chosen randomly from a pool of generated moves, for now.
 We will add proper selection logic in the future.

 ### Board Logic